 The signal processed by FBT splitters cannot be split evenly due to a lack of management of the signals, so its transmission distance can be affected.
 However, PLC splitter can support equal splitter ratios for all branches, which can ensure a more stable optical transmission.

 FBT splitter is typically used for networks requiring the splitter configuration of less than 4 splits.
 The larger the split, the greater the failure rate.
 When its splitting ratio is larger than 1:8, more errors will occur and cause a higher failure rate.
 Thus, FBT splitter is more restricted to the number of splits in one coupling.
 But the failure rate of PLC splitter is much smaller.

 5. Temperature-Dependent Loss

-Owing to the complicated manufacturing technology of PLC splitter, its cost is generally higher than the FBT splitter.
-If your application is simple and short of funds, FBT splitter can provides a cost-effective solution.
+Owing to the complicated manufacturing technology of PLC splitter, its cost is higher than FBT splitter’s.
+If your application is simple and short of funds, FBT splitter can provide a cost-effective solution.